pnp/powershell/documentation/Get-PnPFolder.md

 Get-PnPFolder
 ```

-Returns all the folders in the root of the current web
+Returns the folders instance of the root of the current web

 ### EXAMPLE 2
 ```powershell